 North Carolina provides lifetime licenses for those that plan to do a lot of fishing (trout or otherwise) throughout the state for the rest of their days.
 The price on those licenses can cost $265 for $477, depending on the specific license that is purchased.

-Finally, anyone looking to fish for trout outside of designated Mountain Heritage Waters is going to need to purchase a designated North Carolina Trout Stamp to go with their fishing license.
+Finally, anyone looking to fish for trout outside of designated Mountain Heritage Waters are going to need to purchase a designated North Carolina Trout Stamp to go with their fishing license.

 This trout stamp can be ordered by visiting www.ncwildlife.org or by calling 1-888-248-6834.